-This can include, but is not limited to
+This can include but is not limited to

-- Boys wanting to be thought of as superhuman predatory sexual “studs”
+- Boys wanting to be thought of as superhuman predatory sexual “studs."

-- Developing unrealistic demands in terms of how a woman/man should look and act
+- Developing unrealistic demands in terms of how a woman/man should look and act.

 - Predilection for the body-shapes most frequently depicted - e.g. fake breasts being deemed to be the norm or being more attractive than “real breasts” by girls as well as boys.

-- Unrealistic and/or unreasonable expectations of sexual acts
+- Unrealistic and/or unreasonable expectations of sexual acts.

-- Addiction to pornography and/or escalating need for more bizarre or harmful sexual practices
+- Addiction to pornography and/or escalating need for more bizarre or harmful sexual practices.

-- Altered views of morality, fidelity, promiscuity, submissiveness and/or dominance
+- Altered views of morality, fidelity, promiscuity, submissiveness, and/or dominance.

 Most parents want their kids to have a childhood that is innocent and free from sexual concerns, but many parents will concede that this is becoming more and more difficult in the face of the internet and smartphones.
-Even if a parent manages to shield their child from sexual imagery whilst they are at home, nowadays it is a massive challenge to protect that same child from such exposure on the way to the shops, in the school playground, or at a friend’s house etc.
+Even if a parent manages to shield their child from sexual imagery whilst they are at home, nowadays it is a massive challenge to protect that same child from such exposure on the way to the shops, in the school playground, or at a friend’s house, etc.

 Whilst we might be more comfortable coaching our children on grammar or multiplication, it is also important to lay the right foundations for future positive self-esteem and happy, safe, respectful intimate relationships.

-Viewing porn can be related to the growing practice of sexting (taking and sending of explicit photos via mobile phone).
+Viewing porn can be related to the growing practice of sexting (taking and sending explicit photos via mobile phone).
 Many pre-teens and teenagers have regretted participating in sexting which has consequently been a starting point for bullying, often leading to isolation or depression.

-It’s important that young people realise that images they send of themselves to a particular/trusted individual can wind up being forwarded to all and sundry, even ending up on the internet.
+It’s important that young people realize that images they send of themselves to a particular/trusted individual can wind up being forwarded to all and sundry, even ending up on the internet.
 No matter if the person receiving the sext intended to keep it private, he or she might lose their phone or leave it unattended, in which case who knows who will see the images stored on it and pass them on.
 If such images get posted on the internet, future relationships and even job prospects could be adversely affected.